[Article originally published on: May 27th, 2018].

 So where the heck is the sign, huh?

-Designed by Betty Willis, built in 1959, and standing 25-foot tall – the sign is located at 5100 Las Vegas Boulevard South – the very start of the southern end of the strip.
+Standing tall and proud in all its glory – the sign is located at 5100 Las Vegas Boulevard South – the very start of the southern end of the strip.

 However, there seems to be much confusion over whether the sign is actually within LV itself or not.